qbituniverse/plainkube.dev/pages/adopt-mesh-app-and-service-architecture.md

 Good example could be your hypothetical `Online Store Mesh Application` consisting of one App for user login, one App for products and shopping, one App for checkout process and one App for user dashboard.
 What’s great about this is that your user can start their shopping journey on tablet, then 2 hours later come back to your Mesh Application and finish off the purchase on Desktop PC or a smart watch.
 Quite neat, hey?

-From both development and infrastructure perspective the Apps are like Inner APIs.
+From both development and infrastructure perspective the Apps are like the APIs.
 Apps are [developed](/design-container-ready-development) and [deployed](/start-early-with-cicd-and-automation) as a single component.

 > You need to consider `Networking, Routing and Authorisation` at this stage so that your `Apps`, and `Outer APIs` for that matter, are accessible to your users - very important for Internet and IoT facing implementations.